skovy/skovy.dev/content/blog/contributing-to-definitely-typed-for-first-time/index.md

 }
 ```

-**`types/loadable__webpack-plugin/tslint.json`**
+4. **`types/loadable__webpack-plugin/tslint.json`**

 ```json
 { "extends": "dtslint/dt.json" }
 ```

-Since the API already exists, it's usually easiest to copy examples from the
-documentation in the test file and use a test driven approach to create the types.
+This is all the setup needed to get started.
+Now to start filling it in.
+Generally, the `tsconfig.json` and `tslint.json` shouldn't be modified (unless
+there's some exception).
+The main focus is on `index.d.ts` and the associated
+test file.
+As mentioned earlier, this example is a scoped package so there is
+an exception that requires modifying the `tsconfig.json` to properly test
+this package.

 ```json{4-6}
 {